Information about Graduate Student Unionization

 If a union collects enough cards to constitute a valid “showing of interest,” the union can file a “representation petition.”
 The NLRB will then hold a secret-ballot election.
 If the majority of eligible voters choosing to cast ballots vote to approve the union, the union becomes the exclusive representative of all the employees in the bargaining unit for the purposes of collective bargaining with respect to wages, hours, or other conditions of employment.
 This is true for employees in the bargaining unit who are not interested in joining the union, as well as those who do.

 What is an authorization card?
 How are authorization cards used in the unionization process?

-An authorization card is a signed document giving permission for a union to be one’s exclusive representative for the purposes of negotiating the terms and conditions of his or her employment.
+An authorization card is a signed document giving permission for a union to be the signer's exclusive representative for the purposes of negotiating the terms and conditions of that signer's employment and/or indicating that the signer wants the NLRB to hold an election.
 Unions collect authorization cards in an attempt to show that there is a substantial interest in unionizing and a desire to have the union serve as the exclusive bargaining agent.
-30% of the potential members of a bargaining unit need to sign cards for an election to occur.
+Thirty percent of the potential members of a bargaining unit need to sign cards for an election to occur.

 How do unions obtain the right to represent employees?

 Union representation is determined by a secret-ballot election in which those eligible to be in the bargaining unit are invited to vote “yes” or “no” on the question of union representation.
 If a majority of those who vote choose union representation, all eligible voters (and those who occupy union-represented positions in the future) would be exclusively represented by the union in their dealings with the University concerning the terms and conditions of employment.

 What does it mean to be represented by a union?